kiviktnm/decman/README.md

 # Decman

+> THIS README IS FOR AN UNRELEASED VERSION!
+>
 > There are going to be breaking changes!
-> Decman has undergone an architecture rewrite!
+> Decman has undergone an architecture rewrite.
 The new architecture makes decman more expandable and maintainable.
 >
 > The AUR package will receive this update after I have tested it enough.
 > See this [tag](https://github.com/kiviktnm/decman/tree/0.4.2) for the current version of decman available in the AUR.